-Safety engineers should not limit the definition of workplace safety as the management and elimination of hazards in plants, mines, oil rigs, construction sites, power utility companies, production factories, or others of the same kind.
-Although there can be more potential dangers in such areas, dangers and emergencies naturally choose no place.
+Safety engineers should not limit the definition of workplace safety to the management and elimination of hazards in plants, mines, oil rigs, construction sites, power utility companies, production factories, or others of the same kind.
+Although there can be more potential dangers in such areas, dangers, and emergencies naturally choose no place.
 With that being said, danger may also be present at the office desk or from unorganized cabling like in cable spaghetti cases.
 As a matter of fact, studies show that more than half of a hundred thousand disabling injury-related cases happen in a seemingly safe office area usually caused by falls, muscle pains, and electric shocks.

-For a more efficient and appropriate drafting of office safety standards and to make sure your future EHS software has the features that promote office safety, here are some potentially hazardous areas that you should also look into:
+For more efficient and appropriate drafting of office safety standards and to make sure your future EHS software has the features that promote office safety, here are some potentially hazardous areas that you should also look into:

-How your office is laid out and designed plays an important role in supporting your company’s movement towards practicing office safety.
+How your office is laid out and designed plays an important role in supporting your company’s movement toward practicing office safety.
 More than the aesthetic aspect, every safety officer should make sure that an office space poses no mishaps.
 Uneven floors, low ceilings, or edged corners have to be avoided among many other hazards.

-Proper work station spacing should also be practiced such that desks and other office equipment like shredders, printers, and mobile cabinets are placed at safe lengths apart.
+Proper workstation spacing should also be practiced such that desks and other office equipment like shredders, printers, and mobile cabinets are placed at safe lengths apart.
 This will ensure that unnecessary yet injury-potential bumps are eradicated.
 Proper placing also has to be followed, i.e. book stacks or other hard equipment should not be placed at table edges where a minor fall can injure an employee’s foot.
 For tropical areas, air conditioners should be placed at the right spots such that their blows do not directly go towards any employee.
 Otherwise, pneumonia, cold, or other allergic reactions may be incurred.

 Office safety should not only look at the hazards.
-It should also promote and uphold good health of the employees.
-Part of this is making sure every office has proper lighting, i.e. not too dark, or not too light, to prevent eye strain and other eye related conditions that can obscure vision.
+It should also promote and uphold the good health of the employees.
+Part of this is making sure every office has proper lighting, i.e. not too dark, or not too light, to prevent eye strain and other eye-related conditions that can obscure vision.
 You’ll find a number of EHS software in the market that can simulate lighting.
 This feature will assist users in ensuring the office has no dark spots.

 Many companies nowadays already impose policies regulating employee-triggered noise in every office area.
-However, unsettled noises are still neglected at times and these can consequently cause unnecessary injuries or accidents especially to the ear.
+However, unsettled noises are still neglected at times and these can consequently cause unnecessary injuries or accidents, especially to the ear.
 Aside from that, a distracting, noisy working environment can easily cause momentary lapses in every employee’s focus and can affect their performance in the long run.
 It may seem odd but a good safety officer should also man this aspect.

 The Importance of Ergonomics

 Records from Safe Work Australia showed that the total economic cost of injuries and illnesses incurred from working, or at a workplace was as high as $60 billion dollars.
-Recent figures further showed that the world’s common work-related disability that employees from offices and building sites can likely have is lower back pain.
+Recent figures further showed that the world’s most common work-related disability that employees from offices and building sites can likely have is lower back pain.

 Such studies have found a solution in ergonomics to create a safe and comfortable workspace, thereby promoting higher productivity.
-As its advocate is pretty much the same with that of EHS, companies who are to comply with stately EHS standards are highly encouraged to take ergonomics into account in implementing environmental health and safety.
+As its advocate is pretty much the same as that of EHS, companies who are to comply with stately EHS standards are highly encouraged to take ergonomics into account in implementing environmental health and safety.